w3f/polkadot-wiki/docs/learn/learn-accounts.md

 In {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} there are different types of balance depending on the account activity.
 Different balance types indicate whether your balance can be used for transfers, to pay fees, or must remain frozen and unused due to an on-chain requirement.
-Below we give an example of different balance types on Kusama displayed on the [Accounts tab in the Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts) (note that on Polkadot the situation will look the same).
+Below is an example that displays different balance types of a Kusama account in the [Accounts tab of the Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts) (note that the balance types are the same for a Polkadot account).

 ![account_balance_types](../assets/account-balance-types.png)